Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/extrude.rst

 The extrusion can be limited to a single axis by specifying an axis;
 see :doc:`/editors/3dview/object/transform/transform_control/precision/axis_locking`.

-The different tools deviate in how the new geometry is connected in itself.
+The extrude tools differentiate in how the new geometry is connected in itself.

 Extrude Region